webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 From the adapter, we request the device but again use `?.` so that if adapter happens to be undefined then device will also be undefined.

-If the `device` is not set it's likely the user has an old browser.
+If the `device` is not set, it's likely the user has an old browser.

-Next up we look up the canvas and create a `webgpu` context for it.
+Next, we look up the canvas and create a `webgpu` context for it.
 This will let us get a texture to render to.
 That texture will be used to display the canvas in the webpage.